jacopotagliabue/vibe-proving-with-llms/README.md

 ## Overview

-This repository contains code and examples for building a proof checker and training a proof generator from scratch, as described in the TDS series on LLMs and proofs (link TBC).
+This repository contains code and examples for building a proof checker and training a proof generator from scratch, as described in the TDS series on [LLMs](https://towardsdatascience.com/understanding-vibe-proving-part-1/) and [proofs](https://towardsdatascience.com/implementing-vibe-proving-with-rl/).

 ![RL Training Loop](img/rl_loop.jpg)